 Drug & Alcohol Testing – Trust but verify, do you really know who in your organization might be using illegal drugs.
 Drug testing is one way to protect your workplace from the negative effects of alcohol and other drug abuse.
 A drug testing program can deter employees from coming to work unfit for duty.
 It can also discourage alcohol and other drug abusers from joining your organization in the first place.

-Contact National Drug Screening and request a FREE DRUG FREE WORKPLACE KIT implementing a drug free workplace for your business.
+Contact National Drug Screening to learn more about our FREE DRUG FREE WORKPLACE KIT for implementing a drug free policy for your business.

 This law effects all companies doing business with the Federal Government and all organizations receiving grants from the federal government.